Angus-Paillaugue/News-Dating/README.md

 ## Key Features

  - **Custom RSS Feed Integration**: Users can subscribe to various categories, each linked to specific RSS feeds.
 Providers are stored in a relational database and can be dynamically queried based on user preferences.
- - **Bionic Reading**: This app integrate the [Bionic Reading](https://www.oxfordlearning.com/what-is-bionic-reading-and-why-should-you-use-it/) algorithm to help you read more faster.
-It can be toggle ans is applied to all of the news contents.
+ - **Bionic Reading**: This app integrate the [Bionic Reading](https://www.oxfordlearning.com/what-is-bionic-reading-and-why-should-you-use-it/) algorithm to help you read faster.
+It can be toggled and is applied to all of the news contents.
  - **User Subscriptions**: Each user can manage their own set of subscriptions, stored in a database and easily updatable from the UI.
 The application tracks their preferences and delivers content tailored to their interests.
  - **Optimized for Performance**: The frontend uses SvelteKit, known for its fast performance and simple reactivity model.
 The application dynamically fetches and parses RSS feeds, displaying the results in a structured and visually appealing format using TailwindCSS for styling.
  - **Dynamic Content Parsing**: RSS data is fetched from external sources, and since each provider may use different selectors, the project stores selector rules in a database and applies them as needed to extract titles, descriptions, and images.